Taking the first big step – how to help your child transition from nursery to primary school

 Starting a new school is an exciting time for everyone.
 Using a range of simple strategies will help this also be as stress free a time as possible, setting your child up for a positive experience in their new school period.

 If you’re worried about how your child is getting on in their new school or class, why not chat to one of I CAN’s friendly speech and language therapists?
-The I CAN Help service offers free advice and information via email, so do get in touch if you have any concerns.
+The I CAN Enquiry Line service offers free advice and information via email, so do get in touch if you have any concerns.